• Skip to primary navigation

 Ingredients on a counter top.

-• Butter - Unsalted butter and salt can be substituted with salted butter if needed.
+• Butter - Unsalted butter and ¼ teaspoon of salt can be substituted with salted butter if needed.
 Your butter needs to be cold - straight from the refrigerator or freezer.
-I like to shred mine with the large side of a cheese grater - it helps incorporate seamlessly into your dough.
+I like to shred mine with the large side of a cheese grater.
+It helps incorporate seamlessly into your dough.

 • Leavening agents - You'll need baking soda and baking powder for this recipe.
 One cannot be substituted with the other - you'll need both to get the perfect rise in your biscuits.